crossplane/crossplane/design/design-doc-composition-functions.md

 The goals of a Composition Function SDK are to:

+* Eliminate boilerplate - make it feel like writing a function, not a server.
 * Expose an API that makes writing Functions intuitive and self-documenting.
 * Steer Function authors toward best practices, and away from anti-patterns.
-* Eliminate boilerplate, like setting up a gRPC server.

 This mockup only touches on very basic functionality.
 A fully featured SDK would cover more use cases - for example reading Function-specific config and working